Abortion in Argentina: Decriminalization

+The Voluntary Termination of Pregnancy Bill

 In early 2018, after years of lobbying by different groups, then President Mauricio Macri encouraged the discussion of an abortion law during the 2018 opening of regular sessions of the National Congress of Argentina.
 He stated that, despite identifying as anti-abortion on this issue, he would not ban a decision by Congress on the matter.
 Therefore, Congress began debating a bill written by the National Campaign for Legal, Safe, and Free Abortion, that would effectively legalize abortion on request in Argentina and make it available in all hospitals and clinics.
 The bill was debated alongside other measures to address gender inequality, such as extension of parental leave.
 On 14 June 2018, the Chamber of Deputies passed the bill with 129 votes for, 125 against and 1 abstention.
 The proposal divided both the legislators of Cambiemos and the Justicialist Party.
-However, on 9 August 2018 the bill was rejected by the Senate with 31 votes for, 38 against and 2 abstentions.
+However, on 9 August 2018 the bill was rejected by the Senate with 31 votes for, 38 against, and 2 abstentions.
+Abortion law policies help access to sexual and reproductive rights and education.
+These activists advocate for safe access to provide an "expanded access" as well as "improving care" for women.

-2020 bill
+The Legalization of Abortion

 Alberto Fernández, elected President of Argentina in 2019, made legal abortion a central point of his campaign.
 Days after his inauguration, the Ministry of Health issued a protocol that stated how hospitals and clinics should handle abortion in case of rape.
 Due to the COVID-19 pandemic, the introduction of the bill was postponed until November 2020.
-In that month, the Argentinian government sent a bill to the National Congress that would legalise elective abortion up to the 14th week of pregnancy, along with a second bill which aimed to protect women that chose to continue with their pregnancy.
+In that month, the Argentine government sent a bill to the National Congress that would legalize elective abortion up to the 14th week of pregnancy, along with a second bill which aimed to protect women that chose to continue with their pregnancy.
 After the 14th week, abortion would be legal in cases of rape or if the woman's life or health is in danger.
 This bill was first passed by the Chamber of Deputies, 131 to 117 (with 6 abstentions), after a 20-hour debate, on 11 December 2020, and later by the Senate, 38 to 29 (with 1 abstention), on 30 December 2020.
 The bill's passing resulted in large-scale celebrations by pro-abortion rights activists who had long campaigned for the right to abortion.
-Alberto Fernández signed the bill into law on 14 January 2021, and it entered into force on 24 January 2021.
+Fernández signed the bill into law on 14 January 2021, and it entered into force on 24 January 2021.

+2024 Bill

+A bill to outlaw abortion was sent by La Libertad Avanza representative Rocío Bonacci in February 2024, but it failed to receive the support of her own party.